mzaradzki/serverless_othello_game/README.md

 * When the opponent move a piece, would be nice to get a clear signal (image or sound) that it is our turn to play
 * When the opponent move a piece, would be nice to see the piece that was moved with an highlight
 * Would be nice to see timers of the time taken by each player... unless they play in several sessions
+* There is a small UI bug when a user plays his turn but his move is sent to the db during a game state pull query